potts99/Expense-tracker/readme.md

     - index.css - css file for index.js
     - index.js - loads all our compoments and lays them out

+### This app was made

+This app was made to put was i had learnt in ReactJs Hooks and state management.
+Allowing for dyanmic updates to the browser.

+This app may be used in the future for working with nodeJS and a database, for now it stays as a front end app.

 ### Things on the todo